neurolanche/Neurolanche-Ambassador-Program/README.md

 - Applications for Ambassador are always open.
 - There is no limit on the number of Ambassadors.
 - Ambassador are reviewed bi-annually.
 To maintain your status, stay active in community engagement, complete periodic tasks, participate in community events and activities.
-- Apply to become a Neurolanche Ambassador via this link.
-[FORM]
+- Apply to become a Neurolanche Ambassador via this link: http://tinyurl.com/Neurolanche

 3 - Welcome to the Neurolanche Ambassador Program